UK: 'World's biggest rabbit' stolen from home | DW | 13.04.2021

 The looming question — the number of suspects — was not addresed, as details of the investigation remain undisclosed.

-The continental giant rabbit is recognised by Guinness World Records as being the longest alive at 4ft 3in (129cm).
+The giant rabbit is recognized by Guinness World Records as being the longest alive.

-His owner, Annette Edwards, took things into her own hands and offered a £1,000 (€1,155) reward on Twitter.
-She wrote Darius was now too old to breed and pleaded for the thieves to bring him back.
+His owner, Annette Edwards, took things into her own hands in offering a £1,000 (€1,155) reward on Twitter.
+She wrote that Darius was now too old to breed, and pleaded for the thieves to bring him back.

 The 68-year-old owns seven other rabbits.
-After she retired from modelling in 2004, she took up dog and rabbit breeding.
+After she retired from modeling in 2004, she took up dog and rabbit breeding.

-Darius’ offspring hopped into the Guinness Book of Records — for having the longest tail in the world.
+Darius' offspring hopped into the Guinness World Records book — for having the longest tail in the world.
 She might even outgrow her dad, as Edwards told the Sun:

-"She’s a really big girl, about 3ft 8in in length, and weighs two-and-a-half stone.
+"She’s a really big girl, about 3 feet 8 inches in length, and weighs two-and-a-half stone.
 She’s actually bigger than our dog, a Cavalier King Charles."

 Three-foot Simon, who was set to take over dad Darius’ crown as the world's biggest bunny, perished in the cargo section of a United Airlines Boeing 767 after leaving Heathrow for a new celebrity owner.

-Continental Giants, which cost £5,000 a year to keep, date back to the 16th century, when they were bred for meat and fur.
+Continental Giants, which cost circa £5,000 per year to keep, date back to the 16th century, when they were bred for meat and fur.